By Andrew Lambe, 6th Mar 2018 (Updated 17th August 2018)

-On the 15 December 2017, The Council of EU and the European Parliament have entered text into the Official Journal of the EU on the agreed 5th Anti-Money Laundering Directive (AML5D).
+On 19 June 2018 the Council of EU and the European Parliament have entered text into the Official Journal of the EU on the agreed 5th Anti-Money Laundering Directive (AML5D).
 This is an interesting development given that the 4th Anti-Money Laundering Directive (AML4D) still hasn’t to date, been fully implemented and commenced into Irish law.
-The AML5D agreement entered into force on 9th July 2018 and EU member states will have until mid-2019 to implement AML5D into national legislation.
+The AML5D agreement entered into force on 9th July 2018 and EU member states will have until 10 January 2020 to implement into national legislation.
 These efforts are aimed at strengthening the fight against money laundering and terrorist financing, as well as preventing the unlawful movement of funds and assets.

-AML4D requires businesses to hold records of their beneficial ownership since 15th November 2016.
-The second requirement of AML4D is that Individual Member States are also required to maintain accurate and current information on corporate and other legal entities as well as Trusts.
-The main provisions of the AML5D will bring enhanced regulation and includes the following:
+AML4D requires businesses to hold and maintain internal records of their beneficial ownership since 15th November 2016.
+The second requirement of AML4D is that Individual Member States are also required to maintain current information on corporate and other legal entities.

 Member States will need to take steps to verify the ownership information that is submitted to their beneficial ownership registers.
-Beneficial ownership records will need to be obtained and made fully transparent, implementing centralised and automated information-sharing between states.
+Beneficial ownership records will need to be obtained and made fully transparent, implementing central registers for automated information-sharing between states.
 Competent authorities and Financial Intelligence Units (FIUs) within member states will be granted high-level access without restriction to the registers’ data.

-To further improve the maintenance of accuracy of the information contained in the registries EU citizens will be given access to beneficial ownership records without a requirement to prove ‘legitimate interest’.
+To further improve the maintenance of accuracy of the information contained in the registries EU citizens will be granted low-level access to the beneficial ownership records without a requirement to prove ‘legitimate interest’.

 Purchasing of pre-paid cards

 There will be an extension to the anti-money laundering legislation for entities who hold, store and transfer virtual currencies; customer due diligence for cryptocurrencies is to be maintained however, these currencies will not hold legal tender status.

 ‘High-risk third countries’ will be more strictly defined by the European Commission when assessing whether third countries pose an increased risk of money laundering.
 Enhanced Due Diligence (EDD) will be required regarding transactions between natural persons and legal entities established in third countries.

 The increased regulation and strict scrutiny brought in by the AML5D is the EU’s response to recent world events including the terrorist attacks in Paris (2015) and Brussels (2016), as well as the Panama Papers leaks.
 The success of the AML5D is heavily weighted on cooperation and information sharing between the Member States.
-The Council of EU and the European Parliament will now give the Member States 18 months to transpose the agreement into national law.
+The Council of EU and the European Parliament will now give the Member States until 10 January 2020 to transpose the agreement into national law.

 Contact us now for further details